-Hotel projects as hospitality service business
+Hotel projects as hospitality service businesses

-Under the ASEAN Framework Agreement on Services (“AFAS”), ASEAN members may hold up to 70% of the shares in a hotel business which offers superior deluxe or a six-star plus rated hotel.
+ASEAN privilege: Under the ASEAN Framework Agreement on Services (“AFAS”), ASEAN members may hold up to 70% of the shares in a hotel business that offers superior deluxe or a six-star plus rated hotel.
 ASEAN shareholders have to be nationals of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore and/or Vietnam or ASEAN companies with ASEAN directors.
 The AFAS seems not to be finally implemented in Thailand’s laws and regulations.

 Since 2015, hotel training institutes are no longer explicitly promoted.
 However, hotel training institutes that teach courses on hotels and have the number of students in these courses not less than 50% of the total number of students can qualify as vocational training centers under Section 7.18.1 of the regulation.

-The minimum capital investment requirement of each project is THB 1 million only.
+Minimum capital investment requirement of each project is THB 1 million only.
 For newly established projects, the debt-to-equity ratio must not exceed the quota three to one (3:1).
 Expansion projects are considered by the BOI on a case-by-case basis.
 For hotel projects with an investment value of over THB 750 million, (excluding the cost of land and working capital), a specific feasibility study must be submitted.

-As general requirements for the promotion, the value added of the hotel project must not be less than 20% of the revenues.
+As general requirements for the promotion, the value which is added to the hotel project must not be less than 20% of the revenues.
 Modern processes and new equipment are generally required.
 Hotel projects that have investment capital of THB 10 million or more (excluding the cost of land and working capital) should obtain ISO 9000 or ISO 14000 certification or similar international standard certification within two years from the full operation startup date.
 Adequate and efficient guidelines and measures to protect environmental quality and to reduce environmental impact must be installed.
 Hotels that require an environmental impact assessment (EIA) must comply with the related environmental laws.

 Type and scope of hotel investment promotion